 1.4 Our role as a Data Processor

 Locale is a Data Processor, which means we process personal data on behalf of our Customers.
-Our Customers (‘You’) remain the Data Controller for personal data processed via the portal we provide to you.
-You trust us to process data about your tenants, residents, visitors to their site.
+Our Customers (‘You’) are typically the Data Controller for personal data processed via the portal we provide to you.
+You trust us to process data about your tenants, residents, visitors to your site.
 We can only process personal data in accordance with your instructions and your purposes.
 Please refer to our Fair Processing Notice for how we handle personal data as a Data Processor.

 (We will be referred to collectively as “Locale”, “we”, “us” or “our” in this privacy notice).